-What’s the Difference?
+What’s the difference?

-There is no difference between pre-built and self-built 3D printers of the same model, for all intents and purposes.
+When considering buying a 3D printer, you will come across two variants of most models: pre-built and self-built.
+There is no significant difference between pre-built and self-built 3D printers of the same model.
 A self built printer will be equally accurate, perform to the same standard and require the same amount of maintenance.

 What’s best for me?

 There are plenty of online resources to help with putting together self-built printers.
 Many manufacturers have their own forums and support documentation on their website to help you on your way.
 There are also a multitude of videos on YouTube which show the step-by-step assembly of virtually every 3D printer in existence.
-It may be a good idea to check out some videos showing how to assemble a printer you are considering before buying, so you can evaluate your own ability.
+In fact, it may be a good idea to check out some videos showing how to assemble a printer you are considering before buying, so you can evaluate your own ability.